quaderno/quaderno-developers/source/includes/_quaderno_js.md

 In this case the relevant function is `Quaderno.redirectToPayPal`, in case of success it automatically redirects the customer to the PayPal payment page, otherwise we will catch the error in the reject block and show it to the customer.

-Remember that you should have set a value for `redirectURL` in order to use `Quaderno.redirectToPayPal`.
-If you are using the automatic initialization method you can use the id `data-redirect-url` in the input containing the URL so it is automatically detected.
+Remember that in order to use Paypal, you should have set the value of the payment form attribute `data-gateway` to `paypal`.
+In addition to that, you should have set a value for `redirectURL` so you can use `Quaderno.redirectToPayPal`.
+If you are using the automatic initialization method, you should use the `data-redirect-url` attribute in the form tag so it is automatically detected.

 ### With custom init
 ```html